Sindy98/Sindy98.github.io/README.md

-Hi, this is Xinyu, 欣钰！
+Hi, this is Xinyu！

-🔭 I’m currently a master student in robotics, system and control ETHZ.
+🔭 I’m a software developer for a universarial manipulator system.

-🌱 I’m currently learning SLAM, robotic learning.
+🌱 I was a master student in ETHZ specialized in Robot Learning.

-👯 I’m looking to continue my edudation in robotic learning.
+👯 I’m looking for research opportunities about Robot Learning.

 📫 How to reach me: xinyu.sun86@gmail.com